Posts Tagged ‘Alternate History’

 Looking at the empty space where the nightmarish structure once stood, Henry asked, “Then, what happened to the house?”

 “Arthur was pretty adamant, if word ever got out about this, every freak show in a thousand miles would come take a look.”
-George nodded in perfect understanding as Fred explained.
+George nodded in perfect understanding as Roger explained.
 “Carnies would be showing off his car and would have turned the home into a spook house.”
 Randomly pointing to a few spots around the land he revealed, “We gathered up what remains we could and buried them in a few spots around the property.
 Not deep enough, as your buddy Robert found out last time, but we buried them.
 Gein’s house was lit by kerosene lamps, and luckily there was plenty of kerosene lying around.
 So, we left Ed’s body in there and burned the place to the ground.”

 “And nobody ever found out?
 Henry said, aghast.